slsu0424/slsu0424.github.io/_posts/2023-10-24-advancing-analysis-fda-adverse-events-using-llms.md

 </a>

-## Let's summarize
+## Run the Streamlit app
-With the Streamlit app running, we prompt the document by asking a question followed by a summarization task:
+With the app running, we prompt the document by asking a question followed by a summarization task:

 ![streamlit1](/assets/images/2023-10/streamlit1.png)